 Why Financial Institutions Could Benefit from a Virtual CRO

-When I speak with financial institutions responsible for Enterprise Risk Management (ERM), I often see these recurring challenges:
+When we speak with financial institutions responsible for Enterprise Risk Management (ERM), we often see these recurring challenges:

 - Small to moderate-size financial institutions without a full-time risk management resource